Biomaker/2018-opensourcebioreactor/photometer/README.md

 ### Measuring cell components

 1. **Cell housing and housing cover**<br>
 You can find the 3D models in this repository.
 The housing has slots for the LED and the photodiode, which are fixed with the housing cover.
 If you do not have access to a 3D printer you can find service providers online.
-We printed it with standard black PLA and we recommend you to use black material, too, because it improves sensitivity of the system significantly.
+I printed it with standard black PLA and I recommend you to use black material, too, because it improves sensitivity of the system significantly.
 You might have to adjust the parameters of the housing to fit with your pasteur pipette tube!

 2. **LED**<br>
 It is really important to use a high quality LED because it determines the wavelength you are measuring with.
-We used a 600 nm LED from [Roithner LaserTechnik](http://www.roithner-laser.com/index.html).
+I used a 600 nm LED from [Roithner LaserTechnik](http://www.roithner-laser.com/index.html).
 If you prefer to measure at a different wavelength choose your LED accordingly!

 3. **Photodiode**<br>
 This is the heart of the measuring cell.
-We used an [opt101](http://www.ti.com/lit/ds/symlink/opt101.pdf) from Texas Instruments because it contains an on-chip operational amplifier, and responds to light in the range of 300–1100 nm (linear dependence between 400–800 nm!).
-We added a external potentiometer to achieve a DC gain of up to 2 million volts per ampere to optimize the output voltages.
+I used an [opt101](http://www.ti.com/lit/ds/symlink/opt101.pdf) from Texas Instruments because it contains an on-chip operational amplifier, and responds to light in the range of 300–1100 nm (linear dependence between 400–800 nm!).
+I added a external potentiometer to achieve a DC gain of up to 2 million volts per ampere to optimize the output voltages.

 ### Build instructions
 1. **Assemble the cell housing**<br>